Toyohiro Akiyama

 Toyohiro Akiyama (秋山 豊寛, Akiyama Toyohiro) is a retired Japanese TV journalist and professor at Kyoto University of Art and Design.
 In December 1990, he spent seven days aboard the Mir space station.
 He became the first person of Japanese nationality to fly in space, and his space mission was the second spaceflight to be commercially sponsored and funded.
-Akiyama was also the first civilian to use commercial space flight, and the first journalist to report from outer space.
+Akiyama was also the first civilian to fly aboard a commercial space flight and the first journalist to report from outer space.

 Education and career

 Akiyama attended and earned his bachelor's degree at the International Christian University located in Mitaka, Tokyo.
 He then joined the Tokyo Broadcasting System (TBS) as a journalist in 1966.
 He worked for the BBC World Service from 1967–1971 before becoming a correspondent for the TBS Division of Foreign News.
 From 1984 to 1988, he served as TBS chief correspondent in Washington D.C.

 Space training

 On 17 August 1989, Akiyama was selected for a commercial Soviet-Japanese flight.
 The flight was sponsored by the TBS Corporation to celebrate its fortieth anniversary.
-The amount that the corporation paid for the flight of its employee differs significantly from one source to another (28 million US dollars, 25 million, 5 billion yen or 37 million US dollars).
+The amount that the corporation paid for the flight of its employee differs significantly from one source to another (US$28 million, US$25 million, 5 billion yen or US$37 million).
 Akiyama started training at the Yuri Gagarin Cosmonaut Training Center in October 1989.